ktorn/vdp/README.md

 ![VDP example 1](images/vdp-example1.png)

-The `shares` of a stakeholder are relative its sibling stakeholders.
+The `shares` of a stakeholder are relative to its sibling stakeholders.
 In the above example, the sibling stakeholders `ktorn` and `marcoleong` each have 1 share, which means they split 50% of the value attributed to `contributors`, which itself is 97% of the overall value.

 Stakeholders can have their value paid directly to `crypto`currency addresses, such as `bitcoin`, or according to separate VDP files linked via the `url` keyword.
 This effectively creates hyperlinked VDP files.